emencia/buildout_cms3/README.rst

 What have been done
 ===================

-* Basic buildout for default environment with config we use in Epaster projects;
+* Buildout configs for all environment with config options we use in Epaster projects;
-* Basic DjangoCMS 3 working with minimal stuff (default ckeditor, no plugins, etc..);
+* DjangoCMS 3 is working with all stuff (ckeditor, plugins, etc..);
 * Basic mods like emencia_utils and site_metas;
-* Use Django-filer to manage images instead of filebrowser and its cms plugin is enabled;
+* Use a recent "django-filebrowser-no-grapelli" version in all apps;
 * Enables debug-toolbar;
-* Re-enabled ckeditor customization;
+* Enabled ckeditor customization;
 * Zinnia and its cms plugin are enabled;
 * Accounts is enabled;
 * Contact form is enabled;
+* recaptcha mod is enabled;
 * admin-tools is enabled;
 * sitemap is enabled;
 * staticpages is enabled;